Why a Marketing Campaign is important for Nonprofits

 Once you’re set up and you launch the campaign, it’s best to review every few days to make sure tracking is working.
 However, you shouldn’t begin analyzing the data because there might be that much to really analyze and any reviews you do at this point won’t be truly accurate.

-Your fund accounting software can also probably help track and report on your various marketing campaigns.
+Your nonprofit fund accounting software can also probably help track and report on your various marketing campaigns.
 Tying together your software systems and tools will give you a more holistic view of how the campaign is performing and what you do can differently in the future.

 3. You Don’t Leverage Social Media Correctly